Pauline

 piano with Franz Liszt.
 Pauline

-originally had aspired to a career as a pianist and continued to play
+originally had aspired to a career as a pianist and continued

 throughout her career.
-A close friend of Chopin's, she played duets
+A close friend of Chopin's, she played

-with him, sang with him as her accompanist and arranged some of his
+with him, sang with him as her accompanist and arranged some

 Mazurkas for voice and piano.